mcibeacon/static-site/articles/_posts/2021-06-30-how-summer-affects-your-mental-health.md

 image: assets/images/how-summer-affects-your-mental-health.jpg
 layout: post
 tags: []
-title: "How Summer Affects Your Mental Health"
+title: "Summer and Warm Weather: Your Mood Booster"
 ---
 Look out the window: do you see the sun shining brightly onto the green grass?
 This is just one of many signs the summer months are within